wiris/santoku/README.md

 AWS (Amazon Web Services) is a cloud computing platform that provides provide a set of primitive abstract technical infrastructure and distributed computing building blocks and tools.

-The connection to AWS has been done through [boto3](https://github.com/boto/boto3).
+The connection to AWS has been done through the AWS SDK, which in Python is called [boto3](https://github.com/boto/boto3).
 We provide wrappers of the `boto3` SDK to make easy the operations to interact with different services.

 The use of this subpackage requires having AWS credentials somewhere.
 We provide flexibility to either keep credentials in AWS credentials/configuration file, set environment variables, or to pass them directly as arguments in the initializer of each handler class.
-More info on AWS configurations and credentials [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)
+More info on AWS configurations and credentials [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).

 The unit tests in this subpackage implement mocks to the AWS services and do not pretended to access or modify the environment of your real account.
+In order to have safer unit tests for the AWS subpackage, we use moto, a mocking library for most AWS services, which allows our methods to interact with a fully mocked version of the AWS environment via decorators while not needing an actual connection to the internet or a test AWS account.

 #### Amazon S3